 You can use the data forwarding feature of the new version or the old version to forward data to Function Compute.
 For information about examples on how to use the data forwarding feature of the old version, see the Forward data to Function Compute topic of the previous version.

 - Log on to the IoT Platform console.

 - On the Overview page, find the instance that you want to manage and click the instance name to go to the Instance Details page.
 Important Enterprise Edition instances are available in the China (Shanghai) and Japan (Tokyo) regions.
 If the Enterprise Edition instances are unavailable in the region that you select, skip this step.

 - In the left-side navigation pane, choose .

-Function Version Valid values:
+Function Version The scope of the update.
+Valid values:

 - Use Default Version: Use the default version of the Function Compute service.
 The default version is LATEST.